bffcorreia/fole/README.md

 # fole

 Fole is a simple library that handles a toggle for you, to expand and collapse a TextView.

-This is only a Beta version, not tested yet!
+This is only the Alpha version, not tested yet!

 ## Installing